jundalisay/sp/content/en/research/ranald/hands/chapter-22b.md

 expression.
 Your hand will not so much tell you the one and only way by which you may succeed and be happy as indicate the paths by which you cannot, and also, show you a number by which you might.

-As illustration, I should like to describe a number of hands of per- sons who have found the work in which they could be satisfied.
+As illustration, I should like to describe a number of hands of persons who have found the work in which they could be satisfied.
 The first the is hand